backupbrew/switchbrew/Calibration.md

 # CAL0

 This is the raw data stored under the PRODINFO partition.
-Each block of data is padded to 16 bytes, being the last 2 bytes a CRC16 over said block.

-Bellow is a list of offsets and sizes for each block of raw calibration data.

 | Offset | Size   | Field                               | Description                                                                           |
 | ------ | ------ | ----------------------------------- | ------------------------------------------------------------------------------------- |